-Grind your coffee while the water is heating.
+Grind your civet cat coffee while the water is heating.
 Grind it about as coarse as sea salt.

 Next, pour about ½ of the hot water over all the inner parts of the filter.
 The water will heat your vessel.

 Let the rest of the water sit in the kettle until it’s about 200 degrees Fahrenheit (93°C).
-Afterwards, empty the vessel and prepare to brew.
+Afterward, empty the vessel and prepare to brew.

-Now, pour the grounds in the filter and shake it slightly.
-That should flatten the coffee to allow a more even pour.
+Now, pour the ground civet cat coffee into the filter and shake it slightly.
+That should flatten the civet coffee to allow a more even pour.

-Afterwards, pour twice the amount of water (compared to the coffee) in the grounds center.
-If you have 25 grams of coffee, pour 50 grams of water.
+Afterward, pour twice the amount of water (compared to the coffee) into the ground’s center.
+If you have 25 grams of civet coffee, pour 50 grams of water.

 Continue pouring into the center of the grounds.
 Pour at a rate that the whole brewing process takes about 2.5 – 3 minutes.

-Altogether, there should be about 350 g of water.
+Altogether, there should be about 350 grams of water.